DevOps-With-Brian/cookiecutter-linode-tf-lke/{{ cookiecutter.project_name }}/README.md

 The `rasa` dir is an example helm setup with a values file for deploying our Rasa chatbot onto the cluster and being able to talk to it over SSL.

+The full documentation and setup can be found below by building out the docs locally or you can visit the generated docs for the cookiecutter located [Here](https://cookiecutter-linode-tf-lke.readthedocs.io/)

 # Docs
 Docs are setup with [Sphinx ReadtheDocs](https://docs.readthedocs.io/en/latest/intro/getting-started-with-sphinx.html) and pushed to https://cookiecutter-linode-tf-lke.readthedocs.io/.

+Ensure you have python3 installed, you can find instructions [Here](https://www.python.org/downloads/) on how to install python.

+I recommend building out the docs locally and working off them since they will be catered to the information you provided in the cookiecutter setup.

 In order to build docs locally setup a new python virtualenv and install the requirements: